Meridian Program Director

 Angelina Amankwa

-Angelina Amankwa is a visual artist who has worked with students and teachers in CEI's arts integration programs since 2019.
-She has been an arts educator for over 25 years with K-12 students.
-Angelina received her Master of Fine Art from the Art Institute of Chicago.
+Angelina Amankwa has served as a visual art educator with CEI's Meridian and Education Through Art programs, as a teaching artist, visual art specialist and curriculum writer since 2019.
+Angelina has been an arts educator for over 25 years working with K-12 students.
+Angelina received her Master of Fine Arts from the Art Institute of Chicago and is a visual artist who explores a variety of media, including painting and drawing.

 FOR MORE INFORMATION ON THE CEI CONFERENCE OR TO